ktjkc/reflextrust/README.md

-# ✨ ReflexTrust - Structured Trust Architecture for Transparent Alignment
+# ✨ ReflexTrust – A Layered Model for Contextual AI Behavior

 > **Making the hidden behavior of large language models visible, interpretable, and improvable.**